MicrosoftDocs/minecraft-creator/creator/Documents/Practices/GuidelinesForBuildingCooperativeAddons.md

 ### Sounds

-Sounds are located within the Resource pack, and can override other sounds based on their file path and nane.
+Sounds are located within the Resource pack, and can override other sounds based on their file path and name.
 To prevent unwanted overrides, we suggest placing your sound files at least 2 folders deep in the sounds folder (although more can be used if desired).

 The first folder is your creator name, and the second folder is the pack name.
 This will cause your folder structure to look like this: